 I highly recommend giving this one a try.

-It’s very well balanced and contains a reasonable amount of zinc, which can be highly effective at preventing acne breakouts and hair loss associated with zinc deficiency and biotin supplements.
+It’s very well balanced and contains a reasonable amount of zinc, which can be highly effective at preventing acne breakouts from biotin and hair loss associated with zinc deficiency.

 The supplement also has a blend of organic fruits and vegetables which provide important phytonutrients that can improve health.